Land O’Lakes is rallying young people to return to their hometowns to build better broadband

 That big name in butter started taking on the challenge over the last year with its American Connection Project, through which it’s increased access to free wifi by working with partners to make 3,000 local network spots public in 49 states.
 But, the co-op is now taking further action to build digital infrastructure in rural corners around the country—by recruiting college graduates, in a national service-style program, to go back to their hometowns and work with local institutions to roll out broadband, and familiarize local residents with the tech.
 Because broadband is a “major stabilizer,” Ford says the initiative also has the ability to “lead to a more vibrant and robust, rural economy.”

-To do that, Land O’Lakes Land O’Lakes, its launching the American Connection Corps, which’ll comprise an initial class of 50 recruits aged 21 to 30.
+To do that, Land O’Lakes, with 19 other partners, is launching the American Connection Corps, which’ll comprise an initial class of 50 recruits aged 21 to 30.
 The program is starting in 12 largely rural states around the country, including Minnesota, Kansas, Ohio, Kentucky, Alabama, and Oregon, chosen for their rurality and underserved populations.
-This year, the organization has 106 “dynamic and diverse” fellows on the ground; by 2040, it wants a million enrolled.
 In joining the service, fellows will commit to two years, plus another two staying on in that community after completion, to help see out the projects.

-To implement the program, its teamed up with Lead For America, an organization that has already adopted this national service model to send young people—who it calls fellows—back to underserved towns or tribal lands they may have grown up in, gone to college in, or have family ties in, to help address inequities; places, says Benya Kraus, the group’s cofounder, that have lost populations because “the narrative of success often means leaving and not coming back.”
+To implement the program, it’s teamed up with Lead For America, an organization that has already adopted this national service model to send young people—who it calls fellows—back to underserved towns or tribal lands they may have grown up in, gone to college in, or have family ties in, to help address inequities; places, says Benya Kraus, the group’s cofounder, that have lost populations because “the narrative of success often means leaving and not coming back.”
+This year, the organization has 106 “dynamic and diverse” of its fellows on the ground; by 2040, it wants a million enrolled.

 “Homecoming,” Kraus says, is a “signal of hope” to residents that their communities are worthwhile.
 “That’s saying that this is a place that is worthy of investment, and worthy of return.”
 What’s more, she says many young people have strong sense of “rootedness and responsibility,” and want to go home to improve conditions, despite the challenges.
 They think: “If I don’t do it, who will?”